 In this article, we will learn how to create an Excel add-in easily.
-What Add-in basically does is give Excel additional functionality which is highly customizable.
+What the add-in basically does is give Excel additional functionality that is highly customizable.
 Excel is supposed to make things easy, and VBA tries to make them easier.
-But this is a hell lot of complications.
-You might have to create a macro that takes in an input file and performs the process on it.
-A very simple way of doing it would be converting your code into an Add-in.
+But this has a hell of a lot of complications.
+You might have to create a macro that takes in an input file and performs the process.
+A very simple way of doing it would be by converting your code into an Add-in.

 What Is an Excel Add-In?

 Add-in is an additional functionality of Excel.
 Sometimes we need to use a specific function or VBA multiple times.
 We need to call that function or VBA code every time.
 To get relief from the repeated task, we can set an add-in to perform that task.